 Yes, I forgave my mother.
 It took a long time to end that mental/emotional war (though for my mother's sake not as long as others) I still have to keep my distance, however.
 I can't deal with all the drama and lies she fabricates to hold her image and justify her actions.
 Our relationship now is only skin-deep, as I've come to find if we try to pull it in depth only results in arguments, and try as I might to explain my feelings and situations, she takes them all too personally.

 I still have scars, and perhaps they may never fade in this life.
 The real miracle is the fact that I didn't hold onto that anger.
 Human nature can be very strong and hard to overcome, and believe me, the feelings of my heart rang loud and clear.
 What was it that allowed me to overcome all the pain and hurt?
-The Gospel.
+The Gospel of Jesus Christ and it's teachings.
 The very values and standards I'd been raised on, that my mother rejected for pleasure.
 I knew better, and this was the one thing that didn't shatter when the rest of my world crumbled around me.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.